 This brief was updated on Oct.
-22, 2018, to clarify the diet of Indigenous peoples in the Bering Strait region.
+22, 2018, to clarify the diet of Indigenous peoples in the Bering Strait region and on April 9, 2019, to explain U.S. sewage regulations and reflect the new federal law on incidental vessel discharges.